gwilku/jscan-docs/general/adaptation.rst

 Notes:
 ======

-Some vehicles (especially the more "civlian" ones) have a max tire size value they can handle.
+Some vehicles (especially the more "civilian" ones) have a max tire size value they can handle.
 You can set a higher one, but the ABS module will throw a warning on your dash.
 Decrease the tire size.

 If you have any errors after setting the tire size (including because of the issue above):